Constructions

 Because it expresses the action that links the subject and its object, the verb normally forms the nucleus of the sentence.
 Hence, a sentence without a verb or with a nonverbal nucleus immediately appears questionable.
 The corrector highlights sentences in your text that lack a main verb, letting you determine whether you should instead paraphrase using an explicit subject and verb.

-• The number displayed to the right of each detection shows the number of words in each verbless sentence.
-Longer verbless sentences are more likely to be the result of an omitted word, so you may wish to check them first.
+- The number displayed to the right of each detection shows the number of words in each verbless sentence.
+Longer verbless sentences are more likely to be the result of an omitted word, so you may want to check them first.

 Split infinitives